-The Big Picture Housing Story Part 1: Two years ago the Tennessee Tribune looked at gentrification in North Nashville.
-This is the first in a series about housing in Nashville today.
+Two years ago the Tennessee Tribune looked at gentrification in North Nashville.
+This is the 4th in The Tennessee Tribune’s series on Affordable Housing.
 What are city leaders doing to address the critical lack of affordable housing?
 What changes have we seen since 2019?
 What is the current stock of affordable single-family homes and apartments?
 What is the stock of market rate homes and apartments in Nashville and surrounding cities?

 NASHVILLE, TN – Daryl Duffy, 36, has spent his entire life in Nashville.
 He, his wife, and four kids have been living in a 1200-sq ft. two-bedroom house.
 They are pulling up roots and moving to Dickson County into a five-bedroom house with three baths.

 “That would cost a million dollars in Nashville,” he said.

 Nashville is growing fast.
 Real estate developers are making tons of money.
 COVID infections are down and the economy is beginning to rebound.
 But it will take Duffy an hour to commute to COSTCO on Charlotte Pike where he has worked since 2006.